Information for recording COVID-19 in a patient's health record.

 This information is for GPs, hospital clinicians and their software industry partners.
 It should be used to record details of COVID-19 in the affected patient's health record.

-You should use the SNOMED CT codes in the table below for case classification, following the case definition and testing guidance for COVID-19.
+Use the SNOMED CT codes in the following table for case classification.
 These SNOMED concepts and terms are included in the SNOMED CT New Zealand Edition.
-If your software does not yet support SNOMED, you will have to use the equivalent Z codes, PMS codes or ICD-10-AM codes.
+If your software does not yet support SNOMED, you will have to use an equivalent PMS code or ICD-10-AM code.

 Coding for COVID-19 laboratory tests